intelligenceforgood/docs/book/guides/admin/cli.md

 - `i4g extract` – OCR and semantic extraction pipelines.
 - `i4g smoke` – dossiers, Vertex retrieval, Cloud Run smokes.
 - `i4g admin` – saved-search export/import/tagging, dossier build/process/pilot, RAG query helpers.

+## Guardrails

+- Local bootstrap refuses to run unless `I4G_ENV=local` (override with `--force` only when you know the target is isolated).
+It prints the bundle manifest sha256 during verification so you can confirm what was loaded.
+- Dev bootstrap blocks prod targets and non-dev envs unless `--force` is passed; it always impersonates the WIF service account you provide, logs the project/region/bundle, and computes a sha256 when the bundle URI points to a local file.
+- Keep `--dry-run` and `--verify-only` in regular use to avoid unintended writes.
+- Smokes: add `--smoke-search` on local runs, `--smoke-dossiers` when FastAPI is up, or `--run-dossier-smoke/--run-search-smoke` on dev runs to capture verification evidence; failures stop the run.
+Dev verify defaults to running both smokes; dev reset/load leave them opt-in.

+## Dev reprime workflow (manual)

+- Use the manual GitHub Action dispatch in [core/.github/workflows/dev-reprime.yaml](core/.github/workflows/dev-reprime.yaml) instead of auto-triggers.
+It defaults to `dry_run=true` and requires `confirm=RUN` for real execution.
+- Inputs mirror the CLI: `project`, `region`, optional `bundle_uri`/`dataset`, `run_smoke`, dossier/search smoke toggles, search params, `report_dir`, and `wif_service_account`.
+- Real runs need WIF secrets in the repo (`GCP_WORKLOAD_IDENTITY_PROVIDER`, `GCP_SERVICE_ACCOUNT_EMAIL`); dry runs skip gcloud entirely.
+- Every run uploads the bootstrap report artifact; attach it to the PR or handoff so reviewers know what was reset and which smokes ran.
+- Preferred usage: after reviewing storage-affecting changes (bundles/chroma/sqlite schema) and only with lead approval.

 ## Quick starts